This Day In Writing History

 "My mind rebels at stagnation.
 Give me problems, give me work, give me the most abstruse cryptogram, or the most intricate analysis, and I am in my own proper atmosphere.
 But I abhor the dull routine of existence.
 I crave for mental exaltation." - Sir Arthur Conan Doyle

-Today's video features the only filmed interview with Sir Arthur Conan Doyle known to exist - an early talkie shot in October of 1928 for Movietone News.
+Today's video features the only filmed interview with Sir Arthur Conan Doyle known to exist - an early talkie shot in October of 1928 for a Movietone News newsreel.
 Enjoy!